Date 02 Dec 2025

 However, Dr Walters does believe that lucid dreaming may have use in cases where other behavioural treatments fail.

-“Early research on lucid dreaming for wellbeing looks encouraging, but it is still a poorly researched space and more research is needed before lucid dreams become mainstream therapy,” says Dr Walters.
+“Early research on lucid dreaming for wellbeing looks encouraging, it is still a poorly studied space and more evidence is needed before lucid dreams become mainstream therapy,” says Dr Walters.

 Dreaming Of Better Health